Helping You Succeed

 Consulting fees are $120/hour with no ongoing commitment necessary.

-Benchmark your KPI’s, summarize your businesses strengths/weakness and restate the goals.
+- Benchmark your KPI’s, summarize your business’s strengths/weakness and restate the goals.

-Develop a basic action plan with approximately 5 items that can be acted upon fairly quickly that should yield positive results.
+Develop a basic action plan that can be acted upon fairly quickly that should yield positive results.

 About David DeKeyser

-My name is David DeKeyser and my wife and I sold our bike shop in DePere Wisconsin on 2/28/19.
+My name is David DeKeyser and my wife Rebecca Cleveland and I sold our highly profitable bike shop in DePere Wisconsin on 2/28/19.

-We owned the shop and commercial real estate for 18 years and were profitable every year we were open (“highly”) as defined by the NBDA.
+We owned the shop and commercial real estate for 18 years and were profitable every year we were open.
 Prior to owning The Bike Hub I had been with Stadium Bike in Green Bay for 10 years and spent the last 5 years there as the General Manager of three stores.
-Myself and ironically the buyer of The Bike Hub tried to purchase that business, but could not come to terms.
-After being involved in a company with multiple stores and for two years an off site spring sale I had ideas about running a business aimed at primarily profitability and a great customer service experience.
+Myself and the eventual buyer of The Bike Hub tried to purchase that business, but could not come to terms.
+After being involved in a company with multiple stores and for two years an off-site spring sale I had ideas about running a business aimed at primarily profitability and a great customer service experience.
 In 18 years we never ran a spring/summer/fall sale etc. we resisted the urge to open another location successfully many times as well.
 We wanted to have a certain quality of life and engineered that into our decisions on how the business was run.

 I have a streak in me that makes me question things and ask “what if” and “why” on a regular basis.
-I experimented often with things in our business always aimed at being as profitable as possible.
+I experimented often with things in our business always aimed at being as profitable as possible while delivering a great customer-focused experience.
 The phrase that did and still does drive me crazy is “do you know how to make a million in bicycle retail?
 Start with two!”
-I believe and know first hand it can provide and great living, perhaps better than many retailers realize.
-I feel many in our industry view retail as a noble cause but do not feel it’s a great way to earn a living.
-I hope my values come through in the goals stated.
+I feel many in our industry view retail as a noble cause, but do not feel it is a great way to earn a living.
+I believe and know first hand that bicycle retail can provide a great living, perhaps better than many retailers realize.